lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 Kafka Streams applications.

-I chose Kotlin because its syntax is much terser than Java, so the few snippets of code I'll share almost look like pseudo-code; it'll keep the conversation focused on the concepts.
+I chose Kotlin because its syntax is much terser than Java, so the few snippets of code I'll share almost look like pseudocode; it'll keep the conversation focused on the concepts.

 Then a note about the official documentation: I'm **not** trying to undermine